ViXiVTech/Wordpress-PWA-Pro/readme.txt

 * New Add-On: Apple Touch Icons.
 Set the Application Icon and Splash Screen Icon as Apple Touch Icons for compatibility with iOS devices.
 * Enhancement: Added support for Add to Home Screen prompt for Chrome 68 and beyond.
 * Enhancement: Better add-on activation and deactivation by hooking onto admin_post action.
-* Enhancement: Attempt to generate manifest and service worker automatically on visiting the SuperPWA settings page after adjusting root folder permissions.
+* Enhancement: Attempt to generate manifest and service worker automatically on visiting the PWA Pro settings page after adjusting root folder permissions.
 * Enhancement: Generated a .pot file with all strings for translation.
-You can also translate SuperPWA to your language by visiting translate.wordpress.org/projects/wp-plugins/super-progressive-web-apps
+You can also translate PWA Pro to your language by visiting translate.wordpress.org/projects/wp-plugins/super-progressive-web-apps
 * Bug Fix: Compatibility issues with OneSignal are resolved for single installs.
 * Bug Fix: Updated plugin action links and admin notices with the correct admin menu link.